abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 lot of space around difficult interactions that occur with other people, and I’ve been able to recondition my own habitual reactions.
-When I experience aversion to somebody, I can think to myself, *If they could act differently they would act differently.* Or I might also think*, When the conditions change, this may no longer be their habitual reaction.* It can be that impersonal.
+When I experience aversion to somebody, I can think to myself, *If they could act differently they would act differently.* Or I might also think, *When the conditions change, this may no longer be their habitual reaction.* It can be that impersonal.

 This is something we all can do.
 When we encounter a situation with that